 The Advantages of Staedtler Karat Aquarell Pencils

-Their strokes are really smooth.
+Their strokes are very smooth.
 I’ve blended three colors and then added some water.
-Look at the photo below: color laydown is so intense and transparent at the same time!
+Look at the photo below.
+The color laydown is so intense and transparent at the same time!

 And here is an example of dry blending, the classic case ‘blue + yellow = green”.
-That is impressive, too.
+The results are impressive.

-I like the natural, not overly bright Staedtler colors – especially shades of green, brown and blue, which are necessary for old good realistic painting.
+I like the natural, not overly bright, Staedtler colors – especially the shades of green, brown and blue, necessary for old good realistic painting.

 - thick break-resistant leads – 3 mm in diameter;

-- hexagonal barrel – due to the shape the pencils don’t roll off a table;
+- hexagonal barrel – due to this shape, the pencils don’t roll off a table;

 - attractive storage tin.

-Staedtler Karat is available in different sets – 12, 24, 36, 48 and 60 pcs.
+Staedtler Karat is available in different sets – 12, 24, 36, 48, and 60 pcs.
 If you are going to use them as an auxiliary art supply, don’t buy a large box.
-My basic medium is watercolor paints, I usually take an aquarelle pencil in my hand to draw some details, and 12 or 24 single colors is definitely enough for me.
+My primary medium is watercolor paints, I usually take an aquarelle pencil in my hand to draw some details, and 12 or 24 single colors are definitely enough for me.

-However, if you’d like to work with aquarelle pencils from start to finish you’d better buy the biggest box at once: having bought a set of 12 to try out, you’ll have to repurchase the same 12 colors within the bigger tin.
+However, if you’d like to work with aquarelle pencils from start to finish you’d better buy the biggest box.
+Having bought a set of 12 to try out, you’ll have to repurchase the same 12 colors within the bigger tin.

-Replacing frequently used colors without buying a set aren’t possible too.
-That is the only important downside of Staedtler Karat Aquarell, in my view.
+Replacing frequently used colors without buying a set isn’t possible.
+That is the only significant downside of Staedtler Karat Aquarell, in my view.